-A beautiful small town in Minnesota, Hastings features parks, a hopping downtown area, and some superb restaurants.
+Hastings is a beautiful small town in Minnesota with parks, a hopping downtown area, and some superb restaurants.

 23. Alexandria, MN

-Alexandria is a small town in Minnesota that is famous for its parks and shopping.
-Beautiful parks surround stunning views of the lakes and local shops make for great, unique retail experiences framed by natural beauty.
+Alexandria is a small town in Minnesota famous for its parks and shopping.
+Beautiful gardens surround stunning views of the lakes and local shops, making for great, unique retail experiences framed by natural beauty.

 See Related: Lightweight Travel Clothing